How and When to Use Power BI Row-Level Security

 Location Based RLS

-(Example: I am the Head of Finance for the west region and should only see data for that specific area)
+Ex: We are the VP of Finance for the Western region and should only see data for that specific area.

 Employee Based RLS

-I want a user only to see information they are tied to or responsible for (Email/Name)
+A developer wants users only to see information that they are tied to or responsible for (Email/ Name)

-(Example: I am a Business Development Representative and should only see data for my CRM pipeline opportunities)
+Ex: We are a Business Development Representative and should only see data for CRM pipeline opportunities that fall under my name.

 Business Line Based RLS

-I want a user to only see information within a specific business line (Product/Service/Department/Division/Unit)
+Users should only see information within a specific business line (Product/Service/Department).

-(Example: I am a Buyer for men’s clothing and should only see data for my specific division)
+Ex: We are a Buyer of men’s clothing and should only see data related to my business domain/division.

 What are the Different Types of Row-Level Security?

-Two main types of RLS can be implemented into your Power BI report: Status RLS and Dynamic RLS.
+Two types of RLS can be implemented within a Power BI report and/or dataset: Static RLS and Dynamic RLS.

-Status is the simpler of the two and requires a Power BI developer to define security-based logic manually within the PIBX file (explained later).
-Dynamic is more complex and requires logic to be defined within the PBIX file and the data model using relationships (explained later).
+Static RLS is the simplest of the two and requires a Power BI developer to define security-based logic manually within the PBIX file (explained later).

 Use Static RLS if:

-• You need to restrict data visibility for a specific group of users that require the same level of information (e.g., regional sales team to view data for their specific region).
+• You need to restrict data visibility for a specific user group that requires the same level of information (e.g., a regional sales team needs to view data for their region).

-• Your report has fewer users and requires fewer security roles.
+• Your report has fewer users and requires fewer security groups.

 • Users are not added or removed frequently

-Pros: Easy to set up and implement with minimal IT involvement.
+Pros: Easy to set up and implement with minimal involvement from IT.

-Cons: High level of maintenance, not reusable, manual.
+Cons: High level of maintenance if it needs to be updated, not reusable, and is manual.

 Use Dynamic RLS if:

-• You need to restruct data visibility for a specific group of users that require different levels of information (e.g., regional sales team to view data for their specific regional territory(s)).
+• You need to restrict data visibility for a specific user group that requires different levels of information (e.g., the regional sales team needs to view data for their specific regional territory(s)).

-• Your report has a greater number of users and requires a greater number of security roles.
+• Your report has a large number of users and requires lots of security groups.

-• Your user security requirements often change (security groups and security group users will not be changing frequently).
+• Your user security requirements often change (security groups and members of the security groups change frequently).

 • Users will be added or removed frequently.